SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Lack of Safety Promotion

-Safety promotion is requiring ongoing effort
+Safety promotion requires ongoing effort

 Safety promotion is by far the most underused element of safety.
 Oversight compliance stresses Safety Assurance and Safety Risk Management far more than safety promotion.

-Safety promotion is requiring ongoing effort.
+Safety promotion requires ongoing effort.
 It means:

 This work cannot be automated.
 It doesn’t happen by itself.
 It takes sustained work.
 If you have a great safety culture, and you slow down on your safety promotional efforts, within two years your safety culture and safety performance will taper off.
 Two years of sustained safety promotional efforts will result in at least a decent safety culture.